amandafgrimm/hello-world/README.md

 # hello-world
-I don't know what this is yet.
+This is my first repository.
 This file is supposed to explain to people what this is.